About the Bord Bia Quality Mark

 The main focus of the campaigns will be on Annex 1 products covered by national quality schemes, including farm certification schemes, as referred to at 282 of the Guidelines mentioned above.
 Bord Bia will undertake promotions for beef, pigmeat, sheepmeat, poultry, dairy, horticulture products and eggs that carry the quality logos under the Bord Bia Quality Assurance Schemes.
 Some generic promotions of agricultural products will also take place, mainly concerning horticultural products.

 Bord Bia has developed a number of Logos to promote the Quality Assurance Schemes to the consumer.
 While the use of the applicable Logo(s) is not an obligatory part of membership, it/they can only be used on product by members of Bord Bia Quality Assurance Schemes.
 Where a Logo is to be used on product, all links in the production of the finished product must be QAS members.
 For example, in the Beef Quality Assurance Scheme (BQAS) the farmer, the abattoir and processing plant must all be members of BQAS in order for the meat at retail outlets to carry the Logo.
 For horticultural produce, the grower and packer (and processor for prepared fruit & vegetables) must be members of the Horticulture Quality Assurance Scheme (HQAS).
 Although retailers are not members of Bord Bia’s QASs they may use the Logos for promotion and marketing purposes in accordance with the conditions set out by Bord Bia.
-Examples of the Quality Logos which can be used are beneath.

 See the full set of logos.